-(Readiness & Emergency Management for Schools [REMS])

-Providing a safe place for students to learn and grow is one of the most important responsibilities of our school system.
+(Readiness & Emergency Management for Schools [REMS]) Providing a safe place for students to learn and grow is one of the most important representibilities of our school system.
+All Stockton Unified School District schools responsibilities of our school system.
 All Stockton Unified School District schools have a Readiness and Emergency Management for Schools (REMS) plan in place.
 Drill procedures for emergencies and disasters are regularly practiced at school.
 Along with school staff, your family plays a critical role in preventing and responding to school emergencies.
 The information in this document is intended to provide parents/guardians with the steps you can take before, during and after an emergency.